run-ai/docs/docs/Researcher/cli-reference/runai-bash.md

 The command will access the container that should be currently running in the current cluster and attempt to create a command-line shell based on bash.

-The command will return an error if the container does not exist or has not been in running state yet.
+The command will return an error if the container does not exist or has not been in a running state yet.

 ## See also